Library of Birmingham: Partnerships and funding

 In July 2014 a collaboration with the British Library launched the Library of Birmingham's Business and IP Centre which offered support services for small businesses and entrepreneurs.
 The Business and IP Centre offers wide-ranging support, such as a weekly free Employment Law Advice clinic for small businesses, run in conjunction with Aston University.

 In 2016 the library worked on a cultural collaboration with the British Library.
 As part of this a project around the 400th anniversary of the death of William Shakespeare took place.
 The collaboration was funded by the British Library Trust and tested a new way of working collaborations between the British Library and public libraries in the UK.

 From July 2015 until 2016, Google took over part of the first floor for training businesses in its Digital Garage initiative.

 In early 2016 the library extended weekday opening hours to 9 am to 9 pm after an agreement was made with the Council run Brasshouse Language Centre to occupy space in the building.
-The opening hours increased from 40 hours to 66 but still short of the original 73 hours and on Sundays, will remain closed.
+The opening hours increased from 40 hours to 66 but still short of the original 73 hours and on remains closed on Sundays.
 The Brasshouse Language Centre moved into the first floor in September 2016 from their previous location on Sheepcote Street.